Hugh le Despenser (sheriff)

 Sir Hugh le Despenser (died 1238) was a wealthy landowner in the East Midlands of England, and served as High Sheriff of Berkshire.
 Among his descendants were the infamous Despensers who became favourites of King Edward II.

 Origins

-He was the son of Thomas Despencer and Rohese de Foix, daughter of Roger-Bernard I, Count of Foix.
+He was the son of Thomas Despencer and N de Vere (whose identity is uncertain).
 He had siblings including Thomas Despencer (d.pre-October 1218), and Rohaise Despencer, who married Stephen de Segrave.

 Career

 He served as Sheriff of Staffordshire and Sheriff of Shropshire in 1222 and as Sheriff of Berkshire in 1226 and 1238.
 He held eleven manors in England, in the counties of Leicestershire, Yorkshire, Lincolnshire, and Rutland.
 He is reported to have been instrumental in the repairs made in 1232 to Porchester Castle in Hampshire, including a new forebuilding to the keep and portcullises for the gatehouses, with repairs to the wall and great hall.

 Marriage and issue

-He is believed to have married Mary de Quincy, a daughter of Saer de Quincy, 1st Earl of Winchester (d.1219) by his wife Margaret de Beaumont (d.1234).
-By his wife he had at least three children:
+By his wife, Mary de Quincy, he had at least three children: